Chuck enjoys celebrating holidays with his family. This has led to an interest in researching & writing about holidays &

 This is not only a perfect example of sharing and generosity but also an opportunity for children to reflect on their behavior and incentive to actively strive to practice good behavior for a few days or weeks.

 St. Nicholas Was a Real Person

 Technically, Santa Claus is not entirely a myth as he is the modern American personification of the real life fourth century bishop Nicholas of Myra (located in modern Turkey), who has long been recognized as a saint in the Roman Catholic, Orthodox and some other Churches and whose feast day is celebrated on December 6th.

 As a bishop, Nicholas was known for his kindness and generosity and, following his death, numerous stories sprung up about him reappearing and helping those in need.

-For centuries St. Nicholas Day has been a holiday in much of Europe and other parts of the world.
-It has also been a day in which St. Nicholas appears, sometimes in the form of an adult dressing as a 4th century bishop and dispensing little gifts to children and sometimes secretly in the night, leaving gifts for children.
+For centuries, St. Nicholas Day has been a holiday in much of Europe and other parts of the world.
+It has also been a day in which St. Nicholas appears, sometimes in the form of an adult dressing as a fourth century bishop and dispensing little gifts to children and sometimes secretly in the night, leaving gifts for children.

 As a Child I Not Only Believed in Santa Claus but the Easter Bunny & Tooth Fairy As Well